 - Area near the cuff has tendency to wet out after sustained exposure.

-All active insulation pieces will be compared to the extremely popular and high quality Patagonia Nano-Air.
-The hoody version of this jacket easily undercuts the First Light in weight (11.8 vs. 15.4 ounces for the BD), and the stretchy fabric on the Nano-Air is super soft and comfortable.
+All active insulation pieces are compared to the extremely popular Patagonia Nano-Air.
+The hoody version of this jacket easily undercuts the First Light in weight (11.6 vs. 15.5 ounces for the BD), and the stretchy fabric on the Nano-Air is super soft and comfortable.
 But for backcountry skiing and climbing, the First Light was the better jacket for our needs.
-It’s warmer than the Nano-Air, protects you from wind without giving up much in terms of breathability, and stands up better to abuse with a burly 40D shell as opposed to 20D on the Patagonia.
-For the active skier, climber, or cold weather explorer looking for a jacket that’s equally capable as a warm midlayer and mild weather outer layer, the BD First Light is fantastic.
+It’s warmer than the Nano-Air, protects you from wind without giving up much in terms of breathability, and stands up better to abuse with a burly 40-denier shell as opposed to the 30-denier Patagonia.
+It’s hard to match Patagonia’s everyday appeal and versatility, but for active skiers, climbers, and cold-weather explorers looking for a jacket that’s equally capable as an outer layer and midlayer, the BD First Light is a nice option.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!